Modular operating rooms

-Maria Quinn, Concept Developer Healthcare at Saint-Gobain Ecophon, was involved in the project and made some calculations on the modules using a class A hygienic glasswool acoustic ceiling instead of metal – and the calculations showed big differences in comparison to the original metal constructions.
+Maria Quinn, Concept Developer Healthcare at Saint-Gobain Ecophon, was involved in the project.
+She made some calculations on the modules using a class A hygienic glass wool acoustic ceiling instead of metal and the calculations showed big differences in comparison to the original metal constructions.
 Maria Quinn chose to include both C50 and Room Gain together with T20 to secure a more detailed evaluation of the room acoustics.

-Because of these calculations Sundsvall Regional Hospital agreed to be part of a pilot study where the original metal ceiling in the modules was changed to the glass wool product used for the calculations – and they chose to try the new solution in both a ‘normal’ size operation room (9,65 m2) and a huge ‘hybrid operation theatre’ (105 m2).
+Because of these calculations, Sundsvall Regional Hospital agreed to be part of a pilot study where the original metal ceiling in the modules was changed to a glass wool product.
+They decided to try the new solution in both a ‘normal’ size operation room (60 m2) and a huge ‘hybrid operation theatre’ (105 m2).

 The two pilot rooms were measured after the installations and the results were close to the calculations done before the refurbishments.
 The average measured value was 0.7 seconds in the normal size OR.
 T20 is expected to drop slightly when all the equipment is in place.
 T20 also drops when people are in the room.
 Overall, the measurement may be considered to comply with the Swedish Standard.

-In the large hybrid operation theatre the room acoustics are challenged – also because of the room size.
+In the large hybrid operation theatre, the room acoustics are challenged – also because of the room size.
 The average measured value was 0.9 seconds.
-This room did not meet the T20 requirement which is why the project group has already planned to do additional acoustic treatment.
+This room did not meet the T20 requirement which is why the project group has already planned to do the additional acoustic treatment.

-If you want to learn more about the project don’t hesistate to contact Maria Quinn – firstname.lastname@example.org
+If you want to learn more about the project and modular operating rooms don’t hesitate to contact Maria Quinn at [email protected]